penwern/curate-documentation.github.io/docs/documentation.markdown

 Enabling this option will close the upload panel as soon as the final file has finished uploading to Curate.
-Leaving this option disabled will allow you to browse your completed uploads in the panel and at-a-glance verify that they have valid integrity checks [*see pre-upload integrity verification*] (#Pre-upload-integrity-verification).
+Leaving this option disabled will allow you to browse your completed uploads in the panel and at-a-glance verify that they have valid integrity checks [*see pre-upload integrity verification*](#pre-upload-integrity-verification).

 **If a file with the same name exists**